pbmstrk/news-headline-trends/README.md

 # News Headline Trends

-[**news-headline-trends**](https://news-headline-trends.vercel.app) is an application that visualizes and analyzes data related to word occurences in New York Times headlines.
+[**news-headline-trends**](https://news-headline-trends.vercel.app) visualizes data related to word occurences in New York Times headlines.

 The app consists of the two mains features:
 1. **Word occurence visualisation**: View line graphs displaying the number of headlines containing the selected keywords over time.